Medicine Medical School

 In 2012, medical schools began to reassess their prerequisite coursework.
 The AAMC (American Association of Medical Colleges, aamc.org) continues to provide clarity to future applicants about these prerequisite course requirements as the information becomes available.
 Students should stay in contact with the Wabash pre-health advisor, Jill Rogers, as this process continues to unfold.

-In order for Wabash students to be prepared to sit for the MCAT2015 (the revised MCAT, beginning in spring 2015) and enter medical school, they should take the following courses:
+In order for Wabash students to be prepared to sit for the MCAT2015 (the revised MCAT, which launched in the spring of 2015) and enter medical school, they should take the following courses:

 - At least one year of Biology (111, 112); Genetics (211)and Cell Biology (212) recommended *